 }

 The ID of the instance used to base the launch configuration on.
 If specified, Amazon EC2 Auto Scaling uses the configuration values from the specified instance to create a new launch configuration.
 To get the instance ID, use the Amazon EC2 DescribeInstances API operation.
-For more information, see Creating an Auto Scaling group using an EC2 instance in the Amazon EC2 Auto Scaling User Guide .
+For more information, see Create an Auto Scaling group using parameters from an existing instance in the Amazon EC2 Auto Scaling User Guide .

 The minimum size of the group.